 Port of Cairns

-Cairns Seaport is a multi-purpose regional port that caters for a diverse range of customers from bulk and general cargo, cruise shipping, fishing fleet and reef passenger ferries.
+Cairns Seaport is a multi-purpose regional port that caters to a diverse range of customers from project, bulk and general cargo, cruise shipping, fishing fleet and reef passenger ferries.

 The Port is a supply and service centre for the Freeport mine operations in Indonesia with regular mine servicing shipping operations out of the Port.

 The Port is one of Australia's busiest cruising destinations with both major international cruise ships and a number of domestic cruise vessels operating out of Cairns.

 The Cairns Marlin Marina is a 261 berth Marina accommodating a variety of cruising vessels, superyachts and reef vessel operations servicing the Great Barrier Reef.

 The Reef Fleet Terminal and Cairns Cruise Liner Terminal provide the gateway to the Great Barrier Reef for about one million passengers who visit the Reef from Cairns each year.
 Sailfish Quay, within the Cairns Marlin Marina, provides world-class superyacht berths for vessels up to 140m.

 The Cityport project, located immediately adjacent to the Cairns CBD, with a detailed Masterplan, provides a range of unrivalled waterfront tourism, commercial and residential property development opportunities.

 The Port has extensive land holdings that are leased to Seaport customers and is home to one of Australia's largest fishing fleets.

 The Port offers extensive and experienced ship building and repair services with a number of slipways and dry docks up to 3,000 tonne capacity for a diverse range of ship maintenance requirements.